 However, people living in Florida must always prepare for the weather to take an unexpected turn.
 Hot and humid conditions can be too much for seniors and children, and you’ll want to monitor the forecast for intense thunderstorms and hurricanes.
 Your first step in moving to Florida checklist should be considering these pros and cons.

 2. Research the Best Florida Cities to Live In

-People of all ages swarm to Florida for the warm weather, vacation atmosphere and water sources.
+People of all ages swarm to Florida for the warm weather, vacation atmosphere, and water sources.
 However, the state contains numerous cities that are unique from one another.
-Everyone relocates to Florida for different reasons, so you’ll want to research your options before move-in day.
+Everyone relocating to Florida is doing it for different reasons, so you’ll want to research your options before move-in day.

 Florida is also thriving with small pockets of retirement communities.
-Seniors frequently move to the state because of the pleasant climate, tax advantages and affordable housing.
-While the perfect location for retirement changes person to person, there are some well-known spots that attract travelers looking to settle down.
+Seniors frequently move to the state because of the pleasant climate, tax advantages, and affordable housing.
+While the perfect location for retirement changes from person to person, some well-known spots attract travelers looking to settle down.

 Fort Myers puts retirees within range of Orlando and Miami.
-This city is excellent for seniors looking to remain active with several nature preserves and parks within an arm’s reach.
+This city is excellent for seniors looking to remain active, with several nature preserves and parks within arm’s reach.
 See wildlife at Manatee Park or witness Major League Baseball spring training with sports venues nearby.